 New pastoral skills are needed.
-Preaching God's word into such a culture requires evangelistic and apologetic nuances not necessary even a few decades ago.
+Preaching God's Word into such a culture requires evangelistic and apologetic nuances not necessary even a few decades ago.
 Likewise, pastoral care of believers who live life in a non-covenantal, individualistic context requires shepherding strategies never before needed.

 All of these factors have convinced me that seminary training is more urgent today than ever before.
-They have also convinced me that seminary training must be solidly grounded in the unchanging gospel, yet flexible enough to equip students to adapt strategy and ministry styles in order to advance the mission of God in such a time as this.
+They have also convinced me that seminary training must be solidly grounded in the unchanging gospel, yet flexible enough to equip students to adapt strategy and ministry styles in order to advance the Mission of God in such a time as this.

 Let's take a look at the biblical evidence that should shape such training.
-Paul's letters to Timothy are the place to begin.
+Paul's letters to Timothy is the place to begin.

-The apostle Paul argues that pastoral training flows from two closely related mandates.
-They are the twin charges to preserve the true doctrine and to preach and teach the word of God.
+The Apostle Paul argues that pastoral training flows from two closely related mandates.
+They are the twin charges to preserve the true doctrine and to preach and teach the Word of God.
 These give us good insight into what constitutes the skeletal requirements of a seminary curriculum.

 In the first place, a pastor must be a servant who preserves the true doctrine of Christ, and teaches the church to do the same.
-The first three chapters of 1 Timothy are doctrinal utterances expressed clearly and forcefully, and given so that "you may know how you ought to conduct yourself in the house of God, which is the church of the living God, the pillar and ground of the truth" (3:15).
+The first three chapters of 1 Timothy are doctrinal utterances expressed clearly and forcefully, and given so that "you may know how one ought to behave in the household of God, which is the church of the living God, a pillar and buttress of the truth" (3:15).
 Church and truth are inseparably connected: doctrine is at the heart of her life; she exists for the sake of its proclamation!